about 4 sheets of felt for the rosettes (in different colours)

 Start winding the yard around the wreath.
 There are a number of options on how to do this.
 I chose to do my winding quite precise, with each string lining up neatly with the next.
 But you can make it more rustic if you wish!

 The tricky part about this type of precise winding is how the end parts didn’t match up – as you can see in the picture below.

 What to do!?
 Don’t sweat it!
 Even though they don’t match up, it still worked out okay, because I wound 2 layers of yarn around the wreath.
 Once you have done 1 layer, at this point you can decide whether you need to add another layer.
 Mine needed one, and as tedious as it was, it was a good decision.

 Here is what it looks like all wound up.
 You can’t really tell where my little mess was.
-Plus I ended up covering that spot with the rosettes anyway.
+And I ended up covering that spot with the rosettes anyway.

-So basically cut out a circle and wave the edges.
+Basically cut out a circle and make the edges wavy.
 The bigger the circle, the bigger the rosette.
 My largest flowers are made from 1 full sheet of 9×12 felt.

 Then cut a spiral in your circle.
 For the largest flowers, I cut into the circle, a little larger than 1 cm.